pH-7/GoodJsCode/readme.md

     return message;
     break; // ❌ This is redundant as we already exit the `switch` with `return`

-  default:
+  default: // ❌ This clause is redundant
-    break; // ❌ This is redundant
+    break;
 }
 ```